Why do I need to backup computer files?

 Save backup time.
 Compared with NAS or online storage, backing up your files to external hard drive does not require a good internet connection.
 So, the backup time will be less.

-Speaking of how to backup all files on external hard drive in Windows 10, 8.1, 8, 7 and older version, you may think about using Windows built-in tool, such as, Backup and Restore, File History.
-And I’ll introduce you about how to use them later.
-But before that, I’ll introduce the easiest way first.
+Speaking of how to backup all files on external hard drive in Windows 11, 10, 8.1, 8, 7 and older version, you may think about using Windows built-in tool, such as, Backup and Restore, File History.
+And I’ll introduce you how to use them later.
+However, in the first of place, I’ll introduce the easiest way first.

-1. Connect your external hard drive with computer and make sure it can be accessible.
+Then, download this software and install it on your computer.
+Please connect your external hard drive to the computer and make sure it can be accessible.

-4. Click “Add File” or “Add Folder” to select files you want to backup.
-Also, you can type a new task name in the box if you want to distinguish from other backups
+2. Click “Add File” or “Add Folder” to select files you want to backup.
+Also, you can type a new task name in the box if you want to distinguish it from other backups

-5. Click the folder shaped button, and then select the connected external disk to store file backup image.
+3. Click the folder shaped button and then select the connected external disk to store file backup image.

 Now, you can disconnect your external hard drive and put it in a safe location.
 If you replace your computer with a new one, you can also connect the external hard drive and restore files.